Daniel-KM/Omeka-S-module-Next/README.md

 #### Current site

 Allow to get the current site in public view, that may be missing in some cases.

-#### Thumbnail url

-Allow to get the url of the thumbnail of a resource, a page or a site.
-Warning: For site, the module [Advanced Search Plus] is needed when there is no page with a thumbnail (the module provides the api for the url argument `has_thumbnails`).

 #### Default order of items in item set